edsondsouza/edsondsouza/README.md

 # Hey there!
 I'm Edson Sooraj Dsouza 👋

 ## About Me
 I'm a blockchain and Solidity smart contract developer, passionate about building decentralized applications (DApps) that leverage the power of blockchain technology.
-My journey in the world of blockchain began on May 2023.
+My journey in the world of blockchain began in May 2023.
 With a focus on secure and efficient smart contract development, I aim to contribute to the advancement of the decentralized ecosystem.
 Other than that I love reading novels.

 ## Tech Stack
-- **Blockchain:** Ethereum, Solidity, Remix IDE, Ganache, Truffle, Thirdweb.
+- **Blockchain:** Ethereum, Solidity, Remix IDE, Ganache, Truffle.
-- **Languages:** JavaScript.
+- **Languages:** JavaScript, TypeScript.
-- **Frontend:** HTML.
+- **Frontend:** HTML, CSS.
-- **Tools:** Git, Visual Studio Code (VSCode), Vim, GitHub.
+- **Tools:** Git, Visual Studio Code (VSCode), GitHub.

 ## Blog & Articles
 | Platform  | Links |